astronomer/docs/learn/airflow-dbt.md

 ### Using the BashOperator

 You can use the [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator) to execute specific dbt commands.
-Note that it is recommended to create a virtual environment with `dbt-core` and the dbt adapter for your database installed as there often are package conflicts between dbt and other packages.
+It's recommended to run `dbt-core` and the dbt adapter for your database in a virtual environment because there often are dependency conflicts between dbt and other packages.

 The DAG below uses the BashOperator to activate the virtual environment and execute `dbt_run` for a dbt project.

 <CodeBlock language="python">{airflow_dbt_bashoperator}</CodeBlock>

 Using the `BashOperator` to run `dbt run` and other dbt commands be useful during development.
-However, running dbt at the project-level has several issues:
+However, running dbt at the project level has a couple of issues:

-- Low observability into what execution state the project is in.
+- There is low observability into what execution state the project is in.
 - Failures are absolute and require all models in a project to be run again, which can be costly.

-Astronomer recommends to use the Astro dbt provider as shown in the tutorial above, whenever possible.

 ### Using a manifest file

-An alternative way to gain more visibility into the steps dbt is running in each task is to use a dbt-generated `manifest.json` file.
+Using a dbt-generated `manifest.json` file gives you more visibility into the steps dbt is running in each task.
 This file is generated in the target directory of your `dbt` project and contains its full representation.
 For more information on this file, see the [dbt documentation](https://docs.getdbt.com/reference/dbt-artifacts/).

 You can learn more about a manifest-based dbt and Airflow project structure, view example code, and read about the `DbtDagParser` in a 3-part blog post series on [Building a Scalable Analytics Architecture With Airflow and dbt](https://www.astronomer.io/blog/airflow-dbt-1/) ([Part 2](https://www.astronomer.io/blog/airflow-dbt-2/), [Part 3](https://www.astronomer.io/blog/airflow-dbt-3/)).